How to Import Leads to LeadSquared?

 Import Leads into LeadSquared

-• If you choose the Overwrite duplicates, the lead fields you have chosen to map will update the existing lead in your account.
+• If you choose Overwrite duplicates, the lead fields you have chosen to map will update the existing lead in your account.

 • For example, if you selected First Name, Company and Lead Stage, only these fields will be updated for the existing record.
 The new values in LeadSquared will be John, Acme Corp and Prospect.

-• For example, if you have chosen to map Lead Stage, and that field is empty in for the lead in your account, then only the Lead Stage will be updated to Prospect.
+• For example, if you have chosen to map Lead Stage, and that field is empty for the lead in your account, then only the Lead Stage will be updated to Prospect.
 The remaining fields will remain the same.

 7.2 Select List and Owner